jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

 ### **REFACTOR**: make it better

-Can you think of a way to make the code we have better?
+Can you think of a way to make the code better?

 ---

 ## Test Division

-Let us now add the final test from our TODO list, the division test
+On to the final test from the TODO list - division

 ### **RED** : make it fail